-[Comment to Article 5.1: Annex 1 contains flowcharts summarizing the key TUE procedures for National Anti-Doping Organizations, International Federations and Major Event Organizations, including who has authority to make TUE decisions, recognition of such decisions, and rights of review/appeal (see Code Article 4.4).]
+[Comment to Article 5.1: Annex 1 - Code Article 4.4 Flowchart contains flowcharts summarizing the key provisions of Code Article 4.4.

+Code Article 4.4.2 specifies the authority of a TUE procedures for National Anti-Doping Organization to make TUE decisions in respect of Athletes who are not International Level Athletes.
+In case of dispute as to which National Anti-Doping Organization should deal with the TUE application of an Athlete who is not an International Level Athlete, WADA will decide.
+WADA's decision will be final and not subject to appeal Organizations, International Federations and Major Event Organizations, including who has authority to make TUE decisions, recognition of such decisions, and rights of review/appeal (see Code Article 4.4).]